cci-web-science-security/web-science/syllabus.md

 These course materials have been prepared by [Dr. Michele C. Weigle](https://www.cs.odu.edu/~mweigle/).

 This course at ODU was originally developed by [Dr. Michael L. Nelson](https://www.cs.odu.edu/~mln/), based on [Dr. Frank McCown](https://sites.harding.edu/fmccown/)'s Intro to Web Science course at [Harding University](https://www.harding.edu/).
-In previous semesters, it has also been taught by [Dr. Alexander Nwala](https://alexandernwala.com/) (former PhD student at ODU).
+It has been taught at ODU by Dr. Nelson, [Dr. Alexander Nwala](https://alexandernwala.com/) (former PhD student at ODU), and Dr. Weigle.
 Contributions from all of these instructors have been incorporated into the course materials.